Azure/ADX-in-a-Day-Lab2/README.md

 ### Challenge 7: Going more advanced with KQL

 #### Task 1: Declaring variables 🎓
+Use 2 **'let'** statements to create "LogType" and "TimeBucket" variables with following values.
+- LogType = 'Warning'
+- TimeBucket = 1m

-Use a series of **'let'** statement to create a "LogType" variable and a "TimeBucket" variable.
-Then craft a query that performs a count of "warnings" and buckets that count on 1 minute slices
+Then craft a query that performs a count of "Warning" by 1 minute Timestamp buckets(bins)

-**Question:** What is the warning count for the 2014-03-08T00:02:00Z time slice?

 You can use the **'let'** statement to set a variable name equal to an expression or a function. let statements are useful for: